cvetomir-todorov/CecoChat/docs/design-observability.md

 ## Aggregation

-In Debug/Development mode servers are configured to write logs directly to ElasticSearch.
+In Debug/Development mode services are configured to write logs directly to ElasticSearch.
 Serilog provides a specialized formatter using the JSON fields which ElasticSearch understands.

-In Release/Production mode the servers simply write logs to `stdout`.
+In Release/Production mode the services simply write logs to `stdout`.
 The same Serilog formatter for ElasticSearch is used.
 Docker logging driver for Fluentd is configured in the docker-compose file.
 It enables sending the logs to a Fluentd container.
 It matches them by tag, parses them by using only the `log` JSON field and sends that data to ElasticSearch.

 Both modes are configured to create indexes with different names because there is a slight difference in the fields.
 Also it makes it easier to know where the logs came from.